If you have been diagnosed with a mental illness and are receiving treatment, you may find this area of the site helpful.

 Doctors’ Support Network is an self-help organisation for doctors with any kind of mental illness.
 They have support groups, newsletters and an internet forum specifically for medical students.
 They also have a Facebook page.
 The Tayside contact for DSN is Dr Malcolm Kinnear (firstname.lastname@example.org)

 Tea and Empathy is a mainly Facebook-based national peer-to-peer support network aiming to foster a compassionate and supportive atmosphere throughout the NHS.
 They also run courses in some areas, although not in Scotland yet!
 It’s open to all NHS health professionals.
-There is a group specifically for students, a Scotland group (and groups for all other areas of the UK- see the main page for details) and various other branch groups including new consultants, addictions, bipolar and “you are not your mistake” (see the main page for details of the last two as they are secret groups).
+There is a group specifically for students, a Scotland group (and groups for all other areas of the UK- see the main page for details) and various other branch groups.
 The local Tea and Empathy contact in Tayside is Dr Mhairi Hepburn.

 The British Medical Association offer practical advice and support for a wide range of problems.
 They have a 24 hour telephone counselling and advisory service on 0330 123 1245 (only for BMA members).